Understanding the confusing facts and

 Retinols vs Retinoids, Which is better?

 There is no correct answer as everyone’s skin and their skin requirements are unique and what works for one person mightn’t work for another.
-Retinoids are the strongest derivative of vitamin A as they need fewer conversions to retinoic acid.
+Retinoids (as the ingredient not the umbrella term) are the strongest derivative of vitamin A as they need fewer conversions to retinoic acid.
 Due to their strength, they needed to be prescribed and could not be bought in over the counter products.
 However new technology and formulations have meant that low concentrations are now available in products like Pestle and Mortar Superstar Night Oil and The Ordinary’s Granactive Retinoid 2% in Squalane.